ukhwaja/usmankhwaja.com/content/posts/show-remaining-characters-in-textarea-using-amp-bind.md

 </textarea>
 ```

-### Calculate the answer
 Now `length` is saved.
-Let's create a macro to calculate the remaining characters
+Let's create a macro to calculate the remaining characters.

 ```html
 <amp-bind-macro id="textCounter"